molssi-seamm/molssi-seamm.github.io/source/html/users/installation/index.rst

 Installing LAMMPS, OpenBabel and Packmol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you want to run flowcharts using these plugins, you will need to
+If you want to run flowcharts using these plug-ins, you will need to
 install the correct executables.
 All of these except MOPAC can be
 installed using the conda environment specified in
 `seamm-compute.yml`_ (right-click to download_)::